c4arl0s/PracticalAutoLayoutXcode/README.md

 # [Practical AutoLayout - Xcode 8](https://github.com/c4arl0s/PracticalAutoLayoutXcode#go-back-to-overview)

+This project pretends to store all basic and advance concepts of AutoLayout.
+Designing a well thought user interface, AutoLayout is able to show a suitable user interface for all devices.
+The Xcode version originally used was 10+, but actually all xcodeproj files are also tested on Xcode 12+.
+At first glance you can see GIF files to show what is the final product.
+This knowledge base is one of my favorites because allow me to speed up the basic design of a suitable user interface.

 1. [x] [1.
 Introduction](https://github.com/c4arl0s/PracticalAutoLayoutXcodeIndex#1-introduction)
 2. [x] [2.
 Auto Layout Basic Concepts](https://github.com/c4arl0s/PracticalAutoLayoutXcodeIndex#2-autolayout-basic-concepts)
 3. [x] [3.
 Beginning Auto Layout](https://github.com/c4arl0s/PracticalAutoLayoutXcodeIndex#3-beginning-auto-layout)